 William is also an ordained Minister with the United Church of PNG.
 He completed his Doctorate of Missiology from Asbury Theological Seminary (Wilmore, Kentucky) in 2006.
 He holds a Master of Theology (ThM) from Pacific Theological College, Suva, Fiji.
 He also holds a Bachelor of Theology (BTh) from the CLTC and a Bachelor of Arts (BA) from the University of Papua New Guinea.
 William taught for ten years at CLTC, and Rarongo Theological College (1989-1990).
 He was an instructor at the United Church Training in Mission and Leadership centre in Rabaul (1991-1994).
 In 1997 he joined the faculty of the Melanesian Institute, becoming Director of the Institute from 2007 to 2009.
 He became the Principal of Rarongo Theological College in Rabaul for a term of three years.
-William joined the faculty of CLTC in 2013 as the Associate Dean of Graduate Studies and was appointed Principal in 2014.
+William joined the faculty of CLTC in 2013, and was National Principal from 2014 to 2020.